aim-rsf/Synthetic-Data/README.md

 <details>
   <summary>Is it always worth it to create synthetic data?
 What are they key challenges? </summary>
   <br />

+  > - If the effort taken to make a good enough quality synthetic dataset is more than the effort to access anonymised real data, then it is often not worth it.
   > - The quality of the real data can determine the quality of the synthetic data, retaining biases and errors.
   > - Though synthetic data is used to address bias and privacy risk it can also introduce these, if not created and used appropriately.
   > - We need to appropriately communicate what synthetic data is and isn't to different audiences, so that it is a trusted resource.
   > - We need to appropriately adapt data governance: it is not a replacement for real data, and should be easier to access and work with.
   > - Synthetic data has great potential in the context of the use of sensitive personal data in research, however synthetic data is not automatically private.
 For example, outliers remain hard to represent in a synthetic dataset in a private way, and evaluating the privacy of a model/dataset can be challenging.
-Privacy is a big topic - see reference 1.
+Privacy is a big topic - see [Reference 5](references-and-resources.md).

   </details>